-Humans have evolved from being the caveman who used sticks to hunt for fruits to people who live in modern cities and order breakfast online.
+Humans have evolved from being cavemen who used sticks to hunt for fruits to people who live in modern cities and order breakfast online.
 Our way of life is now completely different from that of our ancestors – thanks to innovative technologies like electricity, computers, and the internet.

 In the next ten years, the prediction is that technologies would have become more advanced, and this will change how we do things, as well as help us to live a better life.
 When that time comes, the following are the disruptive innovations that will pave the way.